Persian Bayán: Content

 The Persian Bayán was written near the end of 1847 or the beginning of 1848, while the Báb was imprisoned in Maku.
 The book contains elements of Bábí law, discussion of religious concepts, and the glorification of He whom God shall make manifest.
 It was one of the Báb's first works in which he clearly states that he is the messianic figure of the Twelfth Imam and the Mahdi which the Shiʻas were expecting.
-With the claim, he also claimed the abrogation of the Islamic dispensation, and uses the new Bábí law to abrogate Islamic law.
-The whole book also revolves around the praise of He whom God shall make manifest, promising the coming of a major prophet termed a Manifestation of God; this would be of major importance with Baháʼu'lláh's claim two decades later.
-Shoghi Effendi considered it a "eulogy of the Promised One", who had abrogated the laws of Islam, and prophesied about the coming of the Baháʼí Faith.
+Along with claiming this status, he also announced the abrogation of the Islamic dispensation, and uses the new Bábí law to abrogate Islamic law.
+More than just a book of law for the new religion, the whole book revolves around the praise of the Babi messianic figure 'He whom God shall make manifest, promising the coming of this major prophet known as a Manifestation of God; this would be of major importance with Baháʼu'lláh's claim to be this figure two decades later.
+Shoghi Effendi considered the work primarily a "eulogy of the Promised One", who had abrogated the laws of Islam while simultaneously prophesying the coming of a successor religion, seen by Baha'is as being the Baháʼí Faith.